EMS, first responders and everyone must know these safety tips when rendering electric shock first aid

 Here is safety advice for anyone including first responders to keep in mind when they are attempting to provide electric shock first aid to a shock victim:

-- Because electric shock accident scenes may pose an ongoing danger to the victim and to people trying to administer electric shock first aid, it’s crucial that it first be determined that the scene is safe.
+- Because the accident scene may pose an ongoing danger to the electric shock victim and to people trying to administer first aid, it’s crucial that it first be determined that the scene is safe.
 If it’s not safe, then first aid must be delayed until the arrival of trained emergency personnel and/or utility workers to cut electricity to the area.

 - One of the most important electric shock first aid safety steps is making sure the victim is no longer in contact with the electricity source that caused the electric shock and/or no longer within the rings of voltage given off by the electricity source.
 Called “step potential,” this phenomenon describes how the conductor of electricity gives off rippling waves of voltage which can injure or kill a person, even though he or she has not even touched or made direct contact with the downed powerline or other conductor.
 If the victim is still in contact with – or within “step potential” range of – the electricity source, then do not touch them.